confluentinc/schema-registry/docs/schema_registry_tutorial.rst

    }

-If you prefer to connect directly to the REST endpoint in |sr| to define a schema for a new subject for the topic ``test``, you could run the following.
+If you prefer to connect directly to the REST endpoint in |sr|, then to define a schema for a new subject for the topic ``test``, run the command below.
 In this sample output, it creates a schema with id of `1`.:

 .. sourcecode:: bash